 - Salt and pepper to taste

-- 1 large bunch kale, chopped and massaged in 1 tbsp olive oil, 1 tsp lemon juice and a pinch of salt
+- 1 large bunch kale, chopped and massaged in 1 tablespoon olive oil, 1 teaspoon lemon juice and a pinch of salt

 - ⅓ cup pomegranate seeds